 Asteraceae (flowers of the daisy family)

 La black truffle, contrary to what its taste suggests, has points in common with cocoa.
 Much older than hemp, this fungus nevertheless produces, according to Italian researchers, a happiness provoking molecule able to bind to CB1 receptors.
+The black truffle also has the particularity of being a particularly old species.
+Scientists estimate its appearance to be more than 150 million years old, or twice that of cannabis!

 Many cult cannabis strains are distinguished by pronounced notes of pepper.
 More than a coincidence in terms of flavors, pepper and hemp actually share a common terpene: beta-caryophyllene, known for its powerful and very special smell.
 It is also renowned for its anti-inflammatory qualities.
 It is therefore little wonder that early studies suggest that it would be able to bind to CB2 receptors.